MichaelMCoates/Opus/README.md

 ### Force Graph Manipulation

-The user can zoom in and zoom out using the scrollwheel.
-The user can also drag the graph back and forth by clicking and dragging the background.
+The user can zoom in and zoom out using the scrollwheel, and move the graph back and forth by clicking and dragging the background.
 The user can drag the artists around as well.

 <div align="center">
   <img src="./docs/images/manipulation.gif">